Quantum Abduction: A New Paradigm for Reasoning under Uncertainty: Case Studies

 For half a century, the scientific community lived in a quantum-like suspension: \begin{itemize} \item $H_1$: Continents drift (Wegener’s view). \item $H_2$: Continents are fixed; apparent similarities arise from chance or bridges (fixism). \end{itemize}

 The wave function did not collapse until the 1960s, when new instruments revealed seafloor spreading, subduction zones, and the dynamics of the lithosphere.
-With plate tectonics \cite{korenaga2013}, the two alternatives merged into a richer synthesis, represented in Figure~\ref{fig:geo}: Wegener was right about drift, but wrong about the mechanism.
-His bold intuition thus collapsed into modern geology’s most unifying paradigm.
+With plate tectonics \cite{korenaga2013}, the two alternatives merged into a richer synthesis, represented in Figure~\ref{fig:science_superposition}b: Wegener was right about drift, but wrong about the mechanism.
+His bold intuition thus collapsed into modern geology’s most unifying paradigm (this example illustrates a central feature of quantum abduction: instead of enforcing early elimination of hypotheses---as classical abductive frameworks often do---the model allows suspended coexistence until decisive evidence becomes available.
+Historically, continental drift was rejected not because it failed to explain observations, but because it lacked a mechanism; quantum abduction formalizes precisely this long-lived state of justified non-elimination.).

 Wegener’s own fate underlines the personal stakes of abductive suspension.
 A passionate polar explorer, he died in 1930 on the Greenland ice sheet during a resupply expedition.
 His body, buried under drifting snow, was found the next year.
-In a sense, his theory too lay buried for decades, preserved in superposition, until new data revived and vindicated it.
+In a sense, his theory too lay buried for decades, preserved in superposition, until new data revived and \mbox{vindicated it}.